-SUMMARY: This regulation establishes a tolerances for residues of sulfosate in or on wheat and pome fruit and increases tolerances in milk.
-In addition, for cattle, goat, hog, sheep, and horse commodities, this regulation establishes tolerances in liver and meat-by products except liver and increases the tolerance in meat.
-Zeneca Ag Products requested this tolerance under the Federal Food, Drug, and Cosmetic Act, as amended by the Food Quality Protection Act of 1996.
-DATES: This regulation is effective April 28, 1999.
-Objections and requests for hearings must be received by EPA on or before June 28, 1999.

-ADDRESSES: Written objections and hearing requests, identified by the docket control number, [OPP-300849], must be submitted to: Hearing Clerk (1900), Environmental Protection Agency, Rm.
+SUMMARY: This regulation extends a time-limited tolerance for residues of the insecticide bifenthrin and its metabolites in or on cucurbits at 1.0 part per million (ppm) for an additional 11⁄2 year period.
+This tolerance will expire and is revoked on October 31, 2000.
+This action is in response to EPA's granting of an emergency exemption under section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) authorizing use of the pesticide on cucurbits.
+Section 408(l)(6) of the Federal Food, Drug, and Cosmetic Act requires EPA to establish a timelimited tolerance or exemption from the requirement for a tolerance for pesticide chemical residues in food that will result from the use of a pesticide under an emergency exemption granted by EPA under FIFRA section 18.
+DATES: This regulation becomes effective April 28,1 999.
+Objections and requests for hearings must be received by EPA, on or before June 28, 1999.
+ADDRESSES: Written objections and hearing requests, identified by the docket control number [OPP-300852], must be submitted to: Hearing Clerk (1900), Environmental Protection Agency, Rm.
 M3708, 401 M St., SW., Washington, DC 20460.
 Fees accompanying objections and hearing requests shall be labeled "Tolerance Petition Fees" and forwarded to: EPA Headquarters Accounting Operations Branch, OPP (Tolerance Fees), P.O.
 Box 360277M, Pittsburgh, PA 15251.
-A copy of any objections and hearing requests filed with the Hearing Clerk identified by the docket control number, [OPP-300849], must also be submitted to: Public Information and Records Integrity Branch, Information Resources and Services Division (7502C), Office of Pesticide Programs, Environmental Protection Agency, 401 M St., SW., Washington, DC 20460.
+A copy of any objections and hearing requests filed with the Hearing Clerk identified by the docket control number, [OPP-300852], must also be submitted to: Public Information and Records Integrity Branch, Information Resources and Services Division (7502C), Office of Pesticide Programs, Environmental Protection Agency, 401 M St., SW.
+Washington, DC 20460.
 In person, bring a copy of objections and hearing requests to Rm.
-119, Crystal Mall #2, 1921 Jefferson Davis Hwy., Arlington, as an ASCII file avoiding the use of special characters and any form of encryption.
-Copies of objections and hearing requests will also be accepted on disks in WordPerfect 5.1/6.1 file format or ASCII file format.
-All copies of objections and hearing requests in electronic form must be identified by the docket control number [OPP-300849].
-No Confidential Business Information (CBI) should be submitted through e-mail.
-Electronic copies of objections and hearing requests on this rule may be filed online at many Federal Depository Libraries.
+119, Crystal Mall 2 (CM #2), 1921 Jefferson Davis Hwy., Arlington, VA.
+A copy of objections and hearing requests filed with the Hearing Clerk may also be submitted electronically by sending electronic mail (e-mail) to: oppdocket@epa.gov.
+Copies of electronic objections and hearing requests must be submitted as an ASCII file avoiding the use of special characters and any form of encryption.
+Copies of objections and hearing requests will also be accepted on disks in WordPerfect 5.1/6.1 or ASCII file format.
+All copies of electronic objections and hearing requests must be identified by the docket control number [OPP-300852].
+No Confidential Business Information (CBI) should be submitted through email.
+Copies of electronic objections and